marlonbarrios/pangea_in_latent-space/README.md

 ## Controls

-- Use the control panel in the top-right corner to toggle different visualization modes
+- Use the control panel in the bottom-right corner to toggle different visualization modes
-- Click the language button to switch between English and Spanish
+- Use the language dropdown in the top-right to switch between 15 supported languages
 - Use the slider at the bottom to adjust the movement speed
-- Press [Space] to toggle the concept list
+- Press [D] to activate demo mode with automatic random cycling through visualization states

 ## Technologies